It’s time to get serious about TripAdvisor.

 When we talk about TripAdvisor rankings, we’re referring to the ranking of an establishment within its local area or city.

-For example, Los Moros is currently the highest ranked restaurant in York.
+For example, at the time of writing, Los Moros was the highest ranked restaurant in York.
 Depending on the nature of your business, you might be more concerned about your ranking in a smaller subset of businesses, such as York breakfast restaurants, or romantic Italian restaurants in York.

 Broadly speaking, a high ranking in a main location category translates into high rankings in relevant subcategories — so everything we discuss here applies across the board.

 You’ve probably noticed that some businesses rank more highly than you even if they have a lower average ‘bubble rating’ (TripAdvisor’s equivalent of star ratings) on TripAdvisor.
 That’s because there are several other factors that determine your ranking — not just your average rating.